shawdm/darrenshaw_org/cv.md

 ## What Else?
-I'm a (still learning) <a href='/'>fashion and portrait photographer</a>.
+I'm a (still learning) [fashion and portrait photographer](https://www.darrenshaw.org).
 I've been published in The Guardian, BBC Online, Hampshire Life, Guys+Girls, HairstylesOnly and I shot a cover of HairNow.
-I <a href='https://medium.com/why-i-love-this-picture'>write</a> about photographs I love.
+I   [write](https://medium.com/why-i-love-this-picture) about photographs I love.

 ## Awards and Publications